mongodb/docs/source/includes/language-compatibility-table-java.rst

      - |checkmark|
      - |checkmark|

-[*] Note: Java versions 8 and above are all supported thanks to the JVM backwards compatibility promise and only LTS versions will be explicitly listed in future.
+.. [*] Java versions 8 and above are all supported thanks to the JVM backwards compatibility promise.
+Only LTS versions will be explicitly listed in future.